 How long do Ejector Pumps Last?

-Ejector pumps come with a standard 1-year warranty, but generally last for much longer.
+Ejector pumps come with a standard 1-year warranty but may last for much longer.
 Common signs of a failing pump are (of course) flooding, bad odors, odd noises, etc.

-If you are experiencing problems with your ejector pumps or want one installed, contact Ridgeway Plumbing Atlanta and we will promptly reach out to you.
+If you are experiencing problems with your ejector pumps or want one installed, contact Ridgeway Plumbing Atlanta, and we will promptly reach out to you.
 We are also open to provide same-day service.
-We know that any concerns that have to do with an ejector pump must be attended immediately.
+We know that any concerns that have to do with an ejector pump must be taken care of immediately.
 We guarantee that in quick time, our technicians will come knocking at your door, armed with the best equipment and knowledge to provide you with the finest service you deserve.